moeez-tariq/ConfessIt/README.md

 8. As a user, I can add personal diary entries to my Diary.
 9. As a user, I can view my personal diary entries in the Diary section.
 10. As a user, I can maintain my anonymity while using the platform, ensuring my identity remains confidential.
+11. As a user, I can provide feedback to the developers of the platform.

 ## Research Topics